stefmolin/data-morph/README.md

   <hr/>
 </div>

 Data Morph transforms an input dataset of 2D points into select shapes, while preserving the summary statistics to a given number of decimal points through simulated annealing.
+It is intended to be used as a teaching tool to illustrate the importance of data visualization (see the [Data Morph in the Classroom](#data-morph-in-the-classroom) section for ideas).

 <div align="center">
   <img alt="Morphing the panda dataset into the star shape." src="https://raw.githubusercontent.com/stefmolin/data-morph/main/docs/_static/panda-to-star-eased.gif">